-The TX data FIFO is Write Only.
-It is aliased in 8 DWORD locations (16 WORD locations in 16-bit mode) from the 20h offset to 3Ch offset.
-The host may write to any of the 8(16) locations since they all access the same TX data FIFO location and perform the same function.
+The TX data FIFO is write only.
+It is aliased in 8 DWORD locations (accessed from the bus interface as 8 pairs of atomic 16-bit accesses).
+The host write to any of the locations since they all access the same TX data FIFO location and perform the same function.